[FoRK] Does the web have a public timestamper?

 > challenged in 1999:

-That challenge only defeated Surety's general claim to all forms of digital
+It seems that challenge only defeated Surety's general claim to all forms of

-timestamping.
-There are other claims in the patent which still stand.
-The most
+digital timestamping.
+There are other claims in the patent which still stand;

-I had long thought about implementing this technique in a user-friendly app,
+I had long thought about implementing this technique in a user-friendly Web app,

 protect customer data, yet not require a software download (as Surety does).